luxury Inca Trail

 Land Price (13 days/12 nights)

-The land price includes escorted transfers, private excursions with professional guides and chauffeurs, private trek (with professional guide, porters and equipment), entrance fees, indicated category of accommodations, all meals except beverages (full board while on the Inca Trail), all transportation except air flights, and travel insurance for guests through the age of 59 years.
-Over that age, there is a supplementary fee.
-The Platinum Upgrade adds a relaxing massage and wine at the end of each day on the trail.
+The land price includes escorted transfers, private excursions with professional guides and chauffeurs, private trek (with professional guide, porters and equipment), entrance fees, selected category of accommodations, gourmet cuisine (see details) with full board while on the Inca Trail, all land and water transportation, and travel insurance for guests through the age of 59 years (over that age, there is a supplementary fee).
 All prices are per person based on two people sharing a guest room.
-For a detailed description of our services, see About Our Tours.
+For a detailed description of our services, see Opulent Itineraries.

 Air fares are in addition to the land price.